AdamStankovich/KeruptBot/README.md

 ## About The Project

+An expansion of the open source project Bancho.js, used to interact with the official osu! server (Bancho).
 This is a basic IRC bot created with the intention of users being able to request a list of beatmaps from a specified map creator, Using commands such as
 ```
 !maps [mapper]
 ```